 Defence Planning Assumptions

 The Army has for some time employed the Whole Fleet Management concept for vehicle management.
-Units no longer hold their full establishment of vehicles and draw from a central pool for training and operations, whilst holding a small number for ongoing use in unit.
-This central pool of vehicles is theoretically held at theatre entry standard and stored in humidity controlled storage locations.
+Units no longer hold their full establishment of vehicles and draw from a central pool for training and operations, whilst holding a small number for ongoing use in the unit.
+This central pool of vehicles is theoretically held at theatre entry standard and stored in humidity-controlled storage locations.

 The problem we seem to have is with the former, not the latter.

 The concept is well proven, it’s sensible, it delivers savings and allows us to maximise the vehicle fleet.
-However, where we have problems is keeping vehicles at a single standard, financial constraints mean that in reality we have a very small ‘golden fleet’ of vehicles that are deployed on operations and equipped with all the latest enhancements whilst the balance seem to be at various states of modification.
-Equipments like ECM and radios are also managed separately to the vehicles.
+However, where we have problems is keeping vehicles at a single standard, financial constraints mean that in reality, we have a very small ‘golden fleet’ of vehicles that are deployed on operations and equipped with all the latest enhancements whilst the balance seem to be at various stages of modification.
+Equipment like ECM and radios are also managed separately to the vehicles.

-Of course it saves money and is entirely understandable but it can create problems with personnel being unfamiliar with equipment.
+Of course, it saves money and is entirely understandable but it can create problems with personnel being unfamiliar with the equipment.